thomasborgen/hypermedia/README.md

     return fruit
 ```

 Notice we added `/api/` and just used DI to resolve the fruit and just returned it.
-Cool!
+Nice!